-- □ Plans for safe travel home and to my appointments. - □ Arrangements for my pets, bill payments, and mail for the time I will be in hospital. - □ Arrangements to have some help for when I go home - Examples: with grocery shopping, meal preparation/frozen meals, cleaning, laundry etc.. - A back-up plan just in case I can't manage at home Example: family or a friend will stay with me or you stay with, retirement home - □ Make a list of people I can call when I get home in case of emergency. - Rent or make other arrangements for the recommended equipment Example: walker, commode, etc. as recommended during Pre-Op Phone Call in Step 1 - □ Schedule your Physiotherapy follow up appointment and arrange for transportation.
+- □ Plans for safe travel home and to my appointments. - □ Arrangements for my pets, bill payments, and mail for the time I will be in hospital. - □ Arrangements to have some help for when I go home - Examples: with grocery shopping, meal preparation/frozen meals, cleaning, laundry, etc. - □ A back-up plan just in case I can't manage at home Examples: family who stay with you, friend who you stay with, temporary retirement/respite - □ Make a list of people I can call when I get home in case of emergency. - Rent or make other arrangements for the recommended equipment Example: walker, commode, etc. as recommended during Pre-Op Phone Call in Step 1 - □ Schedule your Physiotherapy follow up appointment and arrange for transportation.